-Heart attacks, no matter how big or small, should be taken seriously.
+Heart Attack Symptoms: Heart attacks, no matter how big or small, should be taken seriously.
 They are defined as sudden events, meaning they can happen suddenly and are usually caused by poor blood and oxygen movement to the heart, according to the American Heart Association (AHA).
 But how long does a heart attack last?

 The duration and symptoms of a heart attack can vary greatly from person to person, and no two heart attacks are alike.
 This is especially true, depending on how quickly you receive treatment.